Qwen3.5-Plus vs Trinity-Large-Thinking

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.5-Plus, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
+The capability footprint differs most on vision: Qwen3.5-Plus, multimodal input: Qwen3.5-Plus, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Qwen3.5-Plus lists $0.5/1M input and $3/1M output tokens, while Trinity-Large-Thinking lists $0.22/1M input and $0.85/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Trinity-Large-Thinking lower by about $0.84 per million blended tokens.
-Availability is 1 providers versus 2, so concentration risk also matters.
+For cost, Qwen3.5-Plus lists tiered pricing: 0-256,001t is $0.40/1M input and $2.40/1M output; 256,001t+ is $1.20/1M input and $7.20/1M output, while Trinity-Large-Thinking lists $0.22/1M input and $0.85/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Trinity-Large-Thinking lower by about $0.34 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 3 providers versus 3, so concentration risk also matters.

 FAQ